HASSAN1A/Rental-Hub/README.md

 #  Rental-Hub
 ###
-####  A Python Flask CRUD web application for sharing houses.
+####  A Python Flask CRUD web application where users can look for house for rent or buy .

 ![alt text](app.png)

 ## Description
-This is a flask multi-user blog application where a user can sign up,log in post and delete blog articles,comment on articles and also get inspired by random prgramming quotes.
+This is a flask multi-user Rental Hub web application where a user can sign up,log in post  houses for rent and sell,comment on the houses and also get inspired by random business quotes.

 #### Live link :